 Inland Boynton Beach and Riviera Beach Drive the Top of the Ranking

-Boynton Beach (33472) leads the market at 8.8% because its entry price of $465,000 sits roughly a third below the city median while monthly rent of $3,408 tracks in line with inner-suburb demand.
+Boynton Beach (33472) leads the market at 8.8% because its entry price of about $465,000 sits roughly a third below the city median while monthly rent of about $3,400 tracks in line with inner-suburb demand.
 This is classic yield compression in reverse: inland Boynton Beach ZIPs have 55-plus community stock, solid school feeders, and easy access to I-95 and the Turnpike.
 Tenants are paying for proximity to employment centers in Delray and Boca, not waterfront amenity, so rents hold up even as purchase prices lag the coast.

-Boynton Beach (33426) follows closely at 8.6%, reflecting the same pattern at an even lower price point of $366,000.
+Boynton Beach (33426) follows closely at 8.6%, reflecting the same pattern at an even lower price point of about $366,000.
 The suburb captures commuter tenants who want a Palm Beach County address without paying Lake Worth or downtown premiums.
 Riviera Beach (33404) at 7.8% is the short-term rental wildcard in the top three: its proximity to the Port of Palm Beach, the Manatee Lagoon, and cruise terminals gives it a tourism overlay that the inland Boynton Beach ZIPs lack, which is why its short-term rental potential sits alongside a respectable long-term number.

 Further down the ranking, Boynton Beach (33437) and West Palm Beach (33407) yield 7.2% and 7.1% respectively.
 These are transitional zones: prices have risen faster than rents as buyers from Broward and out of state have pushed north, compressing yield.
-They still beat the city median yield of 4.8%, but the capital-growth thesis matters more here than the income thesis.
+They still beat the city median yield of 4.5%, but the capital-growth thesis matters more here than the income thesis.

 The Yield-Price Trade-Off Is Steepest at the Top of the Market